 It is so easy to dehydrate dill weed – take the easy growing backyard herb from the garden to the spice cabinet with these easy steps.
 Dried dill tastes so much better than the storebought version!

 Before we get started dehydrating our dill, do you ever giggle at the thought of calling this herb dill weed?
 I do.
 My inner ten-year-old just giggles.
 So we’ll just stick to dill, shall we?

 Dill is a prolific and easy herb to grow in your backyard herb garden.
-Not only is the leaf a great punch of flavor to things like eggs, fish and chicken salad, but dill seeds are also an important component to the pickling process of cucumbers.
+Not only is the leaf a great punch of flavor to things like eggs, fish, and chicken salad, but dill seeds are also an important component of the pickling process of cucumbers.

 Fun fact: Dill seeds are actually the fruit of the plant, not a real seed!